 Resiliency can be built through having supportive people to connect with, healthy relationships, and through self-care such as physical activity, proper sleep, making time for you and eating healthy, well balanced meals.

-- A Place for families to share, learn, and find belonging: Strathcona County Parent Link Facebook page
+- A Place for families to share, learn, and find belonging: Strathcona County Family Resource Network Facebook page

 Your place to go for current, reliable information based on today’s best knowledge, evidence and practices: Healthy Parents, Healthy Children website

 Ways to move your body, practice mindfulness, expand your mind and fuel your body: Building Resilient Families by Promoting Positive Mental and Physical Health

 Guide and resources to support your mental health, self-care and building resiliency: The Working Mind: Self Care and Resiliency Guide by Mental Health Commission of Canada

 Subscribe to receive ongoing, daily supportive text messages at no cost: Text4Hope